abdelrahman-sherbini/Notepad-javafx/README.md

 # Windows Notepad created with JAVAFX via MAVEN

-Built windows notepad with javafx and fxml to load new windows of same notepad
+Built windows notepad with javafx and fxml to load new windows of same notepad using MAVEN

 Features :-